National Arts Festival: Staff

-During the Festival, the staff complement grows to around 400, including technical staff, largely drawn from the local community of MMakhanda.
+During the Festival, the staff complement grows to around 400, including technical staff, largely drawn from the local community of Makhanda.

 International partnerships

 The National Arts Festival is a member of the World Fringe Alliance, a grouping of 10 Fringe Festivals from different countries.
 It is also a member of the African Festival Network (AFRIFESTNET).
 CEO Tony Lankester is chairman and Treasurer of the two organisations respectively.
 The NAF embarks on numerous partnerships with foreign embassies and presenting institutions, staging several high-profile international works each year.